Kevincnzuk/live-ev-bus-akl/README.md

 - [ ] _Data structure changed from `JSON` to `SQL` (TBA)_
 - [ ] _Connection to AnyTrip (TBA depends on availability)_

-> We are running into problems with some features due to a lack of information.
+> We are facing problems with some features due to a lack of information.
 >
-> A `SQL` hosted via this GitHub repository is quite hard to do for now but we are looking for solutions, meanwhile the core functions (the one already ticked) will remain functional as long as AT have their API unchanged.
+> A `SQL` hosted via this GitHub repository is quite hard to do for now but we are looking for solutions, meanwhile, the core functions (the one already ticked) will remain functional as long as AT have their API unchanged.

 ## Screenshots